Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 You should be able to pick up a set of these in either bone or artificial bone for no more than $15 to $30 and this should make a big difference to your sound.

 The easiest way to make your guitar sound better is to change the strings.
 Cheaper guitars often come with cheaper strings.
 So the first thing you want to do is get different strings.
 This will make a big improvement on the sound – and chances are that the strings that come with it aren’t going to be strings ideal for the beginner anyway.

-If you are unsure on how to change the strings on your guitar then check out this link below to learn how to re-string your guitar
+If you are unsure on how to change the strings on your guitar, learn how to re-string your guitar.

 Playability, in my opinion, is the most important factor for a novice guitarist.
 If you don’t enjoy playing your instrument you aren’t going to stick at it for long – and you aren’t going to enjoy the process.